 - Any guest speaker ICON Training will conduct a background check on that individual and require 2 references one from a current and one from a previous employer.

-- Learner/s aged 16 – 18 who begin a qualification with ICON Training, we have duty to inform the parent/guardian of those said learner/s of our continued commitment to protect young people and our staff are fully aware of their role and responsibility to this.
+- Learner/s aged 16 – 18 who begin a qualification with ICON Training, we have the duty to inform the parent/guardian of those said learner/s of our continued commitment to protecting young people and our staff are fully aware of their role and responsibility to this.